SP5GW/RF_Dummy_Load/README.md

 ### Measurement Setup

 Simple digital thermometer was used to measure actual surface temperatures of the resistor: $tamb$ - resistor temperature when no power is applied to it and $tpwr$ - resistor temperature when given power is applied.
+The test setup used can be seen below:

 <p align="center">
 <img src="./img/Dummy_Load_temp_measurement_IMG_1172.jpg" width="600" height="400"/>